This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Key Takeaways

-- You’ll need proper preparation including deep conditioning 48 hours before and conducting a strand test to prevent damage and allergic reactions.
+- Prepare your hair properly – You’ll need to deep condition 48 hours before bleaching and conduct a strand test to prevent damage and determine the right processing time for your specific hair type.

 What Are Frosted Tips?